Drafts your next release notes as pull requests are merged into master. https://github.com/marketplace/actions/release-drafter

 Screenshot of generated draft release with categories

-Adding such labels to your PRs can be automated by using the embedded Autolabeler functionality (see below), PR Labeler or Probot Auto Labeler.
+Adding such labels to your PRs can be automated by using the embedded Autolabeler action.

 Optionally you can add a collapse-after entry to your category item, if the category has more than the defined collapse-after pull requests then it will show all pull requests collapsed for that category.
+Setting collapse-after to 0 will always collapse the category regardless of the number of pull requests, and setting it to -1 disables collapsing.
 Append the collapse-after integer to your category as following:

 categories: